• Skip to primary navigation

 Pin Recipe

-Buttery brioche stuffing is a savory vegetarian stuffing for the holidays and a delicious side dish any time of year.
+Buttery brioche stuffing is a savory vegetarian stuffing for the Thanksgiving and a delicious side dish any time of year.
 Serve it with vegetarian meals or with turkey, roasted chicken or sausage on the side.

 Ingredients